Who Is Chris Christie?

-Born in New Jersey in 1962, Chris Christie is the Republican governor of New Jersey, known for his combative style and for being popular with Republicans throughout the country.
-During his tenure as head of the state, Christie's long-running battle with powerful and relatively popular teachers' unions mobilized strong opposition to many of his policies, but he has won national acclaim for his ability to move legislation forward.
+Born in New Jersey in 1962, Chris Christie is a former Republican governor of New Jersey, known for his combative style.
+During his tenure as head of the state, from 2010 into 2018, Christie's long-running battle with powerful and relatively popular teachers unions mobilized strong opposition to many of his policies, though he also garnered acclaim for his ability to move legislation forward.
 In 2015, Christie announced that he was running for the Republican presidential nomination, only to drop out of the race in early 2016.

 Chris Christie has lived in the Garden State his whole life, barring the four years he spent studying political science at the University of Delaware.
-At Delaware, Christie met his future wife, Mary Pat Foster, whom he married in 1986.
+At Delaware, Christie met his future wife, Mary Pat Foster.
 Upon graduation, Christie returned to New Jersey to study law at Seton Hall University, where he received his J.D.
 He was admitted to the New Jersey bar in 1987.

 Many Democrats and some skeptical Republicans worried that Bush political guru Karl Rove had given Christie the job as the spoils for his fundraising efforts.
 However, once in office Christie changed many doubters' minds by spearheading aggressive investigations against corrupt public officials of both parties—amassing a record of 130 convictions against zero acquittals—while focusing on ethics as a primary theme of his tenure.

 After building up a reputation as a capable and fair-minded prosecutor through more than six years in the United States Attorney's office, Christie began contemplating a return to electoral politics.
 Resigning from office in December 2008, Christie filed papers to run for governor in January 2009.
 Despite a rising tide of uncompromisingly conservative Tea Party activism at the national level, in moderate New Jersey, Christie easily won the primary election against his more conservative Republican rivals.